Tun Ali of Pahang: Succession dispute and the two Sultans

-Jan Samuel Timmermann Thijssen, the Dutch Governor of Malacca, took the regalia of the Johor Sultanate by force from Tengku Puteri Hamidah at Pulau Penyengat in October 1822.
-Sultan Abdul Rahman, after his return from Pahang and Terengganu about the same time invested with the regalia at Lingga.
+Jan Samuel Timmerman Thijssen took the regalia of the Johor Sultanate by force from Tengku Puteri Hamidah at Pulau Penyengat in October 1822.
+Sultan Abdul Rahman, after his return from Pahang and Terengganu around the same time was invested with the regalia at Lingga.
 The Bendahara appointed the Yamtuan Muda to represent him at the Sultan's investiture.

 Anglo-Dutch Treaty

-On March 17, 1824, the Dutch and the British concluded the Anglo-Dutch Treaty, whereby it was agreed that Singapore and the Peninsula should be the British sphere of influence, while the Dutch confined themselves to the islands south of Singapore.
+On March 17, 1824, the Dutch and the British concluded the Anglo-Dutch Treaty, whereby it was agreed that Singapore and the peninsula should be in the British sphere of influence, while the Dutch islands south of Singapore should be in the Dutch sphere of influence.